 What if my child doesn’t score well on the evaluation?

-There’s no minimum score.
-The evaluation just shows educational progress is being made.
-If you use standardized testing, no specific score is required.
+Importantly, there’s no minimum score.
+The evaluation just shows progress.
+If you use testing, no specific score is required.

 Yes!
-The Craig Dickinson Act lets homeschoolers participate in sports and extracurriculars at their local public school.
+The Craig Dickinson Act lets homeschoolers play sports and join activities at their local public school.

-Florida makes homeschooling straightforward.
-File your notice, keep a portfolio, do your yearly evaluation.
+In summary, the Sunshine State makes homeschooling simple.
+Basically, file your notice.
+Then keep a portfolio.
+Finally, do your yearly evaluation.
 That’s the legal side.
 The rest is up to you.

 Your action plan: